ncsa/lab-dragon/doc/rules.md

 - At the moment you cannot add any non native schemas
 - All generated classes must have a single class in the file.
 The file name should be the name of the class lowered.
+- All comments in an entity should be unique.
+You can have the same comment in different entities but if you have 2 identical comments in the same entity they will not be shown.

 ## Rules